canoo/enterprise-js-workspace/54-exercise-bb-mvc/README.md

 Controller
 ==========

-1. Implement a delete action method on the notes Controller which will receive the note model index
+1. Implement a delete action method on the notes Controller which will receive the note model index within the notes collection

     ```JavaScript
       onNoteDelete: function (event) {